Manka-Mohamet/solo/README.md

 I want to thank many people who helped me learn compiler and language design knowing or not knowing.

-one of them is ``Robert Nystrom`` who is one of the google engineers who designed and created `dart` language, he also created many languages on his own,
+One of them is Language Engineer ``Robert Nystrom`` Who is one of the  engineers who is working at google to designed and created `dart` language, he also created many languages on his own,

-One of fun languages that he create is [wren](https://wren.io/)
+One of The fun languages that  ``Robert Nystrom`` created is [wren](https://wren.io/).

-His blog post and book he talked about different parsing techniques for generating ASTs and bytecode.
+His blog posts, papers and books he talked about different parsing techniques for generating ASTs and bytecode.

 Thanks again for providing Free Educational Resources.